 Loss of Demand Leaves 0.5% in Tanks: Market Sources

 Clouds gather over marine economy.
-Image credit:Panzeri/S&B
+Image Credit: Panzeri / S&B

 Bunker trading in European markets is down by up to a third compared to normal activity but physical demand remains steady.